tao-l/CS262_replication/README.md

 ## Failure Modes We Support
 Because we implemented the RAFT algorithm, our server can survive all the failures that RAFT can survice, including:

-1. At most 2 out of 5 servers crush.
+1. Crushes: At most 2 out of 5 servers crush.
-2. At most 2 out of 5 servers cannot connect to other servers due to network failures.
-(They can connect to the client but cannot serve the client because they cannot be the Leader.)
+2. Network delays and failures:  For example, at most 2 out of 5 servers cannot connect to other servers (but can connect to the client); they will not affect the overall system because they are not a majority.
 3. Crushed server can be restarted.
 Even after 3 or more servers crush, as long as some servers are restarted so that 3 or more servers are running, our system can return to work.

 ## Design Decisions and Code Structure